elidoran/node-buffed/README.md

   buffed.reset(getNewBuffer()).pipe(differentStream).pipe(buffed)

   // OR:
-  // 7e. call pipe with a string which does a reset and returns itself buffed.pipe(getNewBuffer()).pipe(differentStream).pipe(buffed) })
+  // 7e. call pipe with a buffer which does a reset and returns itself buffed.pipe(getNewBuffer()).pipe(differentStream).pipe(buffed) })